mnsnoop/esp32Micronet/README.md

 ## Wiring
 Most pins on the esp32 can be used but I'd stay away from 0, 1, 3, and 6 - 12 because they can interfere with the boot process.
 This is how I've wired my project.
 ![schematic](https://github.com/mnsnoop/esp32Micronet/blob/main/misc/esp32micronetbridge.png)

+## A word on CC1101 modules
+There's a few different CC1101 modules available and the quality of the boards varies greatly.
+I had to buy three different modules before finding one that output a decent signal.
+If you’re having range issues try testing your module with a rtl-sdr dongle to see if it’s putting out a strong clean signal.
+If you're buying a new module I'd suggest one of the red board ones with a 1x8 pin header.

 ## NMEA2000 Message information
 	esp32Micronet will receive the following messages: